-Route 1: Register at the department of cottage and small industries (Gharelu Bhibhag), take PAN certificate from IRD (kar karyalaya) and run the shop.
+Route 1: Register at the department of the cottage and small industries (Gharelu Bhibhag), register at depart of commerce, take PAN certificate from IRD (kar karyalaya), and run the shop.

 Route 2: Register a company, register that company at Gharelu, get PAN certificate from IRD and run the shop.